Tnhaan20/ArtJourney/README.md

 ---

-You can update the repository link, contact email, and other project-specific details as needed.
+Feel free to update repository links and contact details as needed.